einar-hjortdal/peony/ROADMAP.md

   - may have one or more image.
   - may have a price.
 This price may be in one or more currency (TODO).
   - may have one or more *option*.
 An option defines properties that may vary between different variants of a product (eg. color, length...).
-Each option has a value.
+Each option has a value. option can be translated.
   - may have one or more *variant*.
 Each variant may have a price, described by the price_list, which overrides its base price.
 A variant specifies a unique combination of product option values.
-  - may have one or more product_tag.
+  - may have one or more product_tag. product_tag can be translated.
-  - may have one or more product_type.
+  - may have one or more product_type. product_type can be translated.
-  - may be part of one or more product_collection.
+  - may be part of one or more product_collection. product_collection can be translated.
   - may have one title.
 This title may be have translations.
   - may have one subtitle.
 This subtitle may be have translations.
   - may have one description.
 This description may be have translations.